ssherwood/spring-boot-jpa/README.md

 That's not a lot of code but what does it actually do?

-By extending the JpaRepository class we creating a Spring "Repository" class that is automatically initialized with a JPA entity manager.
+By extending the JpaRepository class we are creating a Spring "Repository" class that is automatically initialized with a JPA entity manager.
 Not only is it automatically initialized, it also has several basic CRUD-type operations already provided.

 // TODO: talk about why I'm not using @RestRepositories - in short, I find Spring Data REST to be too opinionated

-Before we get too far ahead of ourselves, lets enable some basic configuration options that will help with future debugging.
-Edit the default `application.properties` file in the `src/main/resources` folder and add:
+Before we get too far ahead of ourselves, lets enable some basic configuration options that will help with future debugging: edit the default `application.properties` file in the `src/main/resources` folder and add:

 ```properties